 To begin with, the corpus required for emergency purposes should be the first saving that must be done even before you start investing.

-Ideally, it should be the total amount needed for running monthly expenses for 46 months.
+Ideally, it should be the total amount needed for running monthly expenses for 46 to months.

 Once the emergency corpus is set aside, further investments should be made to meet other financial goals.
 The SIP investments should ideally be linked to specific financial goals.

-The first step is to find the amount you need to fulfill your objective.
+The first step is to find the amount you need to fulfil your objective.

 Assume you are 30 years old and you have a child who is two years old.

-You plan to invest for your child’s education, and you wish to save for her engineering expense which you will incur after 15 years.
+You plan to invest in your child’s education, and you wish to save for her engineering expense which you will incur after 15 years.

 Now, the current cost for the engineering course is Rs 10,00,000 in Mumbai.
 Assuming that the cost of education would increase by 5% per annum, you would need Rs 21.07 lakhs to meet the goal of a child’s higher education.